RPGash/PS-RPG/README.md

 - Alpha build
 - ~~May~~ Does contain bugs
-- Currently only works on Windows
-- Not tested on MAC or Linux
+- Currently only works on Windows (not tested on MAC or Linux)

 # Requirements
 - PowerShell 7+